wmorgan/dcos-docs/1.7/overview/concepts.md

 # Framework

 A Mesos framework is the combination of a Mesos scheduler and an optional custom executor.
-A framework receives resource offers describing CPU, RAM, etc., and allocates them for discrete tasks that can be launched on Mesos agent nodes.
+A framework receives resource offers describing CPU, RAM, etc. from the leading Mesos master, and allocates them for discrete tasks that can be launched on Mesos agent nodes.
 Mesosphere-certified Mesos frameworks, called DC/OS services, are packaged and available from public [GitHub package repositories][5].
 DC/OS services include Mesosphere-certified Mesos frameworks and other applications.

 # Master